 I patiently listened to the briefing talk.
 Then we were split into two groups to watch the penguins at two different places.
 The main colony and the beach.

 As I was walking down the path it was important to keep really quiet and move slowly so as not to alarm them.
-I vividly remember walking closer towards them and inside I wanted to break into a run, but that’s a big NO!
-I managed to keep calm enough until I reached the colony.
+I vividly remember walking closer towards the penguins and inside I wanted to break into a run, but that’s a big NO!
+I managed to keep calm enough until I reached the penguin colony.

 After seeing so many I didn’t think it could get any better.
 But when I swapped to go to the beach, the penguins seemed to be putting on a real show.